jennguyen1/nhuyhoa/_posts/2015-12-28-ML-Trees-and_Ensembles.md

 * Great technique for learning models noisy models
 * Results are easily interpretable
+* Can do automatic stepwise variable selection & complexity reduction
-* Robust to outliers and missing data
+* Robust to outliers and missing data by doing surrogate splits (that would approximate the best fit) using another variable
 * Fast, simple, and robust

 **Weaknesses:**